aipescience/queryparser/README.rst

     make

 and a `lib` directory will be created with the complete source for python2 and python3.
-After that run:
+After that run

 .. code-block:: bash